WylieGlover/PEParser/README.md

 ## Contributing
 Pull requests are welcome!
 Please open an issue to discuss if you have any changes that are major to the parser.
+I appreciate any insight or advice as well!